 - EPDM need regular inspection and may require maintenance due to the shrinkage.
 Other flat roofing materials require annual inspections.

 EPDM is not environmentally-friendly when it is replaced, and tear-off is required.
 This fact doesn’t affect your building, but more businesses are becoming more aware of their environmental footprint and making choices that will ease that.
-Dial (303) 647-3883 today for your roofing needs in Lafayette and Denver, CO.
+Dial (303) 647-3883 today for your roofing needs in Erie and Denver, CO.